 With 70 bedrooms, Hanoi Pearl Hotel is a very large new addition to Hanoi’s hotel scene.
 Dominating the skyline on narrow Bao Khanh, this modern hotel — with a Vietnamese twist — offers pricey but excellent rooms close to the action.
 Many of the new top-range hotels in Hanoi go crazy on shiny marble, sparking chandeliers, gilded picture frames and heavily upholstered furniture, so...
 Read our full review of Hanoi Pearl Hotel.

-Joseph's Hotel is not a budget option but offers 10 simply decorated, comfortable rooms in a quiet location on Au Trieu St, near the cathedral and away from the hectic pace of central Old Quarter.
-It's easy to miss as their signage is simply the hotel name etched on the glass front doors, so look out for a glass-fronted building about halfway down the street on the cathedral side.
-Although it's...
+No-fuss Joseph's Hotel offers 10 simply decorated, comfortable rooms at excellent prices in a quiet location on Au Trieu St, near the cathedral and away from the hectic pace of central Old Quarter.
+Rooms in the 2009-opened hotel are spotlessly well maintained and while they won't win any latest style awards, they are tastefully decorated, with faux wooden floors, springy beds decked in quality...
 Read our full review of Joseph's Hotel.

-Finding a hotel that stands out from the crowd in Hanoi is no easy matter, so we were delighted to come across Maison d’Orient, which combines a peaceful and convenient location with charming rooms all at a reasonable price.
-No complaints about waiting for your room key.
+Maison d’Orient combines a peaceful and convenient location with charming, spotless rooms and professional staff, all at a reasonable price.
 Despite the fancy name, Maison d’Orient lacks pretension.
-Reception is a low-key affair, lined with black and white...
+Reception is a low-key affair, lined with black and white mosaic tiles and furnished with some low solid wooden chairs and a small outside terrace, handy for waiting for your GrabBike.
+Staff are...
 Read our full review of Maison d'Orient.

 Central Backpackers’ Hostel offers both dorms and private rooms, all with air-con, at rock bottom prices to suit the real budget crowd — with free beers for an hour each night thrown in.
 The focus here is cheap, cheap, cheap.
 Located between JOMA coffee shop and Pho Ly Quoc Su on Ly Quoc Su itself, Central Backpackers’ Hostel should be easy to find — unless you’re looking for the...
 Read our full review of Central Backpackers' Hostel.